OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-01-Mobile-Security-Settings.md

 a car to you vs. Siri/Alexa listening to you all the time).
 Use a whiteboard or giant sticky note if you have one.

-Also discuss how apps may utilize hard-coded identifiers that are required by cellular telecommunications providers, such as a unique identification for each device (international mobile equipment identification, IMEI) and unique identifier for each subscriber (SIM
+Also discuss ways that app vendors can use hard-coded identifiers that are required by cellular telecommunications providers, such as a unique identification for each device (international mobile equipment identification, IMEI) and unique identifier for each subscriber (SIM